 Fuel poverty continues to be a significant issue in the Bradford District.
-The latest figures available from the Department of Energy & Climate Change (DECC) show that 26,621 households (13.2%) in the District were considered to be in fuel poverty in 2014 (slightly down from 14.1% in 2013).
+The latest figures available from the Department for Business, Energy & Industrial Strategy show that 30,380 households in the District were considered to be in fuel poverty in 2015, which at 15.0% is significantly higher than 11.0% nationally.
+The latest fuel poverty figure also shows an increase from 13.2% in 2014 which had fallen from 14.1% in 2013.
 Bradford has a relatively high level of fuel poverty due to the high level of deprivation in parts of the District, low household incomes and the poor quality of the dwelling stock.